lokesh-coder/Flat-Colors/README.md

 # Flat-Colors
-Over 2K of colors for your next project
+Over 2K of flat colors for your next project.